veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 [one of my previous articles][previous-post] that discusses another modification to the Google Analytics snippet that actually has the `/` &rarr; `/index.html` change as a side effect.

+## Limitations of the request URI filtering approach

+As mentioned in my earlier article linked in the note above, replacing `/` with `/index.html` in the reported pageviews will introduce a discontinuity in your analytics data.
+If that is not acceptable, then you should use a different method to eliminate referrer spam.

+It has also been argued that since the request URI in the page views reported to Google Analytics can also be forged, the method suggested here can easily be circumvented by targetting pages other than `/`.
+However, since spammers don't know anything about the structure of the targeted Web site, they would necessarily have to send page view reports for fake pages.
+This would make these fake page views easier to recognize even for inexperienced Google Analytics users and therefore decrease the likelihood that fake referrer URLs are clicked, i.e. reduce the effectiveness of the referrer spam.
+It is therefore unlikely that spammers would actually do this (unless of course a huge number of webmasters start using the request URI filtering approach and spammers are forced to adapt their strategy...).

+In the unlikely event that spammers indeed start targetting pages other than `/`, there is actually another slightly more complicated approach that would eliminate that type of spam as well.
+The idea is to create a custom dimension and change the tracking code to always send a specific value for that custom dimension in all page views.
+Referrer spam can then be filtered out using a criteria based on that custom dimension.

+Note that even that approach is not entirely watertight.
+For a sophisticated spammer it would not be too difficult to render pages in a headless browser and intercept the requests sent to Google Analytics.
+That would make the referrer spam completely indistinguishable from legitimate page views.
+However, this would not work for randomly chosen property IDs and the spammer would have to crawl the Web to find public pages that use Google Analytics.

 [tracking-code]: https://developers.google.com/analytics/devguides/collection/analyticsjs/#quickstart
 [protocol-reference]: https://developers.google.com/analytics/devguides/collection/protocol/v1/reference
 [page-tracking-request]: https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide#page